alanvoss/talk_proposals/rubyconf/2015/concurrent_io.md

-# Keeping Your Site Responsive By Offloading I/O
+# Keeping Your Site Responsive by Offloading I/O

 ## Track?